Blood Death Knight Talents Guide

 Tombstone

-There are 3 considerations you should make around your tombstone usage
+There are 3 considerations you should make around your Tombstone usage

-• You’ll gain more than 20 seconds of CDR from tombstone on your DRW
+• You’ll gain more than 20 seconds of CDR from Tombstone on your DRW

 • You’ll consume 5 Bone Shield charges